allegroai/clearml-session/README.md

-                        e.g. the remote machine setup process log --yes, -y             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively
+                        e.g. the remote machine setup process log --yes, -y             Automatic yes to prompts; assume "yes" as answer to all prompts and run non-interactively --tailscale           Use tailscale to network (host and client need tailscale access)

 Notice! all arguments are stored as new defaults for the next session
 ```